 Make sure your job description includes the minimum criteria of the degree programme e.g. functional skills and level 3 qualifications if required.
-Embed some of the University interview questions into your own selection process.
+Embed some of the university interview questions into your own selection process.
 Use a values based recruitment approach.

-Onboard your new employee as an HCA first and orient them into your Practice, before starting the degree programme.
+Onboard your new employee as a healthcare assistant first and orient them into your Practice, before starting the degree programme.